gitlabhq/gitlab-runner/docs/install/kubernetes.md

 Update the `url` and `token` with your values.
 The parameter `image` is optional and is the default Docker image used to be used to run jobs.

 >**Note:**
->It is not recommended to use the `gitlab-managed-apps` namespace for this runner, that namespace should be reserved for applications installed through the GitLab UI.
+> Don't use the `gitlab-managed-apps` namespace for this runner.
+It should be reserved for applications installed through the GitLab UI.

 ## Define the Runner `Deployment`